Retargeting Ads Guide for Marketers

 Distribution of sales by category:

 Customers associate a certain website to products of a particular category.
-For e.g. Website A has the highest discount on products of category B. The top selling categories on the website generally has the highest sale during any event.
-Vizury prioritises high selling products over others in combination with focusing on categories.
+For e.g., Website A has the highest discount on products of category B. The top-selling categories on the website generally has the highest sale during any event.
+Vizury prioritizes high selling products over others in combination with focusing on categories.

 4. Target wider population